 Try to travel as light as possible due to the luggage restrictions (15kg on the flights).
 We left half our belongings in the car at Penzance (we’d spent the previous week at a cottage in Cornwall) and it felt quite liberating to just take a few bags with us.
 There are several clothes shops and a good sized Co-Op on St Mary’s so you should be able to pick up any essentials there.
 Each of the off-islands has a grocery shop and scattered across the isles are honesty stalls selling everything from chillies to agapanthus plants.
 We did take our kids’ bikes as I was worried we wouldn’t find one small enough for our tiny but intrepid four year old.
 The sea is quite chilly so we were glad to have packed our wetsuits.

-And finally, can you take your dog to the Isles of Scilly?
+And finally, can you take your dog on holiday in the Scilly Isles?

 Yes.
 There were loads of dogs on our ferry to the Isles of Scilly and dogs can also be taken on certain flights.
 It is a brilliant destination for dogs, some beaches having year round access for your four legged friend.
 There’s a good range of accommodation which allows dogs.

-Want to find out more?
+Want to find out more about family holidays in the Scilly Isles?
 Read about what we enjoyed most on our trip to the Isles of Scilly.

-The travel details above were correct as of 2018 but please do check with Isles of Scilly Travel for up to date information.
+The travel details above were correct as of 2018 but if you’re planning a holiday in the Scilly Isles, please do check with Isles of Scilly Travel for up to date information.

 Have you visited the Isles of Scilly?
 Let me know in the comments below.